Of the 5 causes of high cholesterol, some you can do something about. Others you will be told you cannot. That may not be totally true.

 Weight loss helps your body to decrease LDL cholesterol and triglyceride levels.

-It also helps the body raise HDL or the good cholesterol levels.
+It also helps the body raise HDL (Healthy cholesterol) or the good cholesterol levels.

 The foods we eat play an important role in our cholesterol levels.